 - Windhaven Equine Clinic

-In addition, many veterinarians are willing to work with pre-vet students—check with the Experiential Learning Center and local vets for summer job opportunities.
+In addition, many veterinarians are willing to work with pre-vet students—check with the Career Development Center and local vets for summer job opportunities.

 Network with alumnae

 The College has a long tradition of alumnae and alumni networking.
 The alumnae and alumni contact database gives you access to Randolph graduates in the field from all over the country.